What Heals Leaky Gut Syndrome?

 Fortunately, analyzing a stool sample can detect bacterial types and strains.
 Also, it can reveal if the gut has a balanced microbiome or not.

-Can leaky gut be cured
+Can leaky gut be cured?

 Yes, you can cure the leaky gut syndrome, however, doctors advise at the beginning of the treatment to completely avoid certain types of foods, especially carbohydrates, sugar, and grains.